HomeLatest News“I Love It, Love It, Love It” Jenny Lovell Passes Away

 Paul Lopez, Reporting

 Belize has lost a beloved icon.
 Jenniffer “Jenny Love It” Lovell passed away in the company of a friend today in Belmopan.
-Throughout her lifetime, Lovell impacted the lives of many with her effervescent personality, musical talent, and wisdom as a mental therapist.
+Throughout her lifetime, Lovell impacted the lives of many with her effervescent personality, musical talent, and wisdom as a mental health herapist.
 Lovell received the nickname “Jenny Love It” as a judge on Channel Five’s Tuesday night entertainment shows, such as KTV, KTV the Remix, and Duets.
 Live Show Host, William Neal, reflected on his memories of her, with tears in his eyes.

 William Neal